cdot/Hotpot/README.md

 # Debugging

-cd to $packageroot/server
+cd to $packageroot/server/test
-node Hotpot.js -d --trace all -c test/simulated_hotpot.cfg
+node ../js/Hotpot.js -d --trace all -c simulated_hotpot.cfg

 This will start a debug mini-web-server listening on port 13196